-Dental, medical, and veterinary office site selection involves many criteria outside the realm of normal office or retail space searches.
-Issues such as capacity for increased electrical power necessary for a medical office, desirable proximity to targeted potential patient traffic, and added security are all issues unique to finding an appropriate location for a new medical office.
-Below are the top ten issues which we view are paramount for every dentist, physician, or veterinarian to consider when searching for the site of their new practice.
+Dental office site selection involves many criteria outside the realm of normal office or retail space searches.
+Issues such as capacity for increased electrical power necessary for a dental office, desirable proximity to targeted potential patient traffic, and added security are all issues unique to finding an appropriate location for a dental office.
+Below are the top ten issues which we view are paramount for every dentist to take into consideration when searching for the site of their new practice.

-- Construction Build-out Costs – Look at the cost to renovate potential spaces and get each up to proper prevailing code standards for a medical office use.
-More often than not, a location’s electrical, plumbing, and mechanical systems also will have to be upgraded to allow for the increased power, water, and HVAC requirements needed by modern medical practices.
+2. Construction Build-out Costs – Look at the cost to renovate potential spaces and get them up to proper prevailing code standards for a dental office occupancy.
+More often than not, a location’s electrical, plumbing, and mechanical systems also will have to be upgraded to allow for the increased power, water, and HVAC requirements needed by modern dental practices.

-- Surrounding Market Potential – What are the market conditions around the property?
-Evaluate each likely location’s demographics, age and growth potential, surrounding amenities, transportation access, transit, crime statistics, future development projects planned or underway (especially new housing), etc.
+3. Surrounding Market Potential – What are the market conditions around the property?
+Evaluate each likely location’s dental demographics, age and growth potential, surrounding amenities, transportation access, transit, crime statistics, future development projects planned or underway (especially new housing), etc. A thorough side-by-side dental demographics study can be instrumental in identifying viable locations.

-- Proximity to “Anchors” and Visibility from Them – For a dental or medical office, you want to pick a location near “traffic”—specifically of the patient population type you will be trying to attract to your new practice.
-Often this means being in a retail shopping center near a grocery store, department store, or other well frequented “big box” retailer—these are called “anchor tenants” and you may want to be as close to them as possible.
+5. Proximity to “Anchors” and Visibility from Them – For a dental office, you want to pick a location near “traffic”—specifically of the patient population type you will be trying to attract to your new practice.
+Again our Dental Demographic Studies can be very instrumental here.
+Often this means being in a retail shopping center near a grocery store, pharmacy’s, nail/beauty spaces, restaurants and other well frequented “big box” retailer often called “anchor tenants”.
 Looking for locations on major intersections is also a strategy, as it maximizes visibility from the most possible potential patients.

-- Current and Long-term Landlord Viability – Check out the landlord’s ability to pay Tenant Improvement (TI) dollars, as well as their long-term financial capacity to maintain the property up to the standards you desire.
+6. Current and Long-term Landlord Viability – Check out the landlord’s ability to pay Tenant Improvement (TI) dollars, as well as their long-term financial capacity to maintain the property up to the standards desired.
 In today’s tough economic times, some landlords are so cash strapped they cannot follow-through on promises made during lease negotiations.
+Be very sure that all assurances are included in the final lease, in writing.
+The spoke word leaves on the wind, the written word remains forever.

-- Roof Condition – Always examine or get a professional to inspect the age, type, and present condition of roofs, and be on the lookout inside a space for any roof leaks or water stains present on ceiling tiles or walls.
+7. Roof Condition – Always examine or get a professional to inspect the age, type, and present condition of roofs, and be on the lookout inside a space for any roof leaks or water stains present on ceiling tiles or walls.
+Most commercial leases leave the responsibility for the roof maintenance, repair and replacement to the Landlord.
+Be aware however, that a roof replacement will likely be included in a the following years Triple Net Charges to cover the costs.

-- Parking – Will there be enough employee as well as patient parking?
+8. Parking – Will there be enough employee as well as patient parking?
 Also are there handicapped parking spaces near a location’s front entrance, and are there adequate handicapped ramps over the curb in order to allow someone in a wheelchair to access the front door of a potential new office space?
+Some Landlords will attempt to make this the responsibility of the Tenant, don’t fall for that.
+Tenant responsibility for ADA accessibility is from the entrances into the space only.

-- Other Practice Criteria – Depending on the type of practice you will be opening, you may want to be near a hospital, or other dentists or medical professionals for referrals; or if you have a large Medicaid patient base, you do not want to be in proximity to any liquor stores, adult book stores, or the like; and if you are a pedo practice, you may want to consider being near or on the way to a grade school or public library.
+10. Other Practice Criteria – Depending on the type of practice you will be opening, you may want to be near a hospital, or other dentists for referrals.; try to avoid centers that have “sin use tenants” such as liquor stores, adult book stores, or the like; and if you are a pedo practice, you may want to consider being near or on the way to a grade school, day care, pre-k or other youth oriented businesses like, dance studios, karate clubs, trampoline parks and the like.